sensu/sensu-influxdb-handler/README.md

   -i, --insecure-skip-verify   if true, the influx client skips https certificate verification -p, --password string        the password for the given db, defaults to value of INFLUXDB_PASS env variable
-      --precision string       the precision value of the metric (default "s") -u, --username string        the username for the given db, defaults to value of INFLUXDB_USER env variable
+      --precision string       the precision value of the metric (default "s") --strip-host             if true, we strip the host from the metric -u, --username string        the username for the given db, defaults to value of INFLUXDB_USER env variable

 ```